ActuallyTaylor/HydrogenReporter/README.md

 ## Features
 - View and debug SwiftUI view state during app execution with no computer
+- Debug custom types with a simple extension
 - View logs as they get sent to the console
 - View current device statistics such as Ram and CPU usage
 - Add custom debug views to the reporter view
+- Only active during Debug sessions so no need to worry about removing for production!

 ### Export Logs
 An example exported log!